 Income Tax.
-Our effective tax rate was approximately 41.6% and approximately 41.7% during the six months ended June 30, 2008 and 2007, respectively.
+Our effective tax rate was approximately 41.6% and approximately 34.6% during the nine months ended September 30, 2008 and 2007, respectively.
+Our effective rate was lower last year due to the recognition of a net cumulative R&D tax credit of approximately \$1.2 million during the third quarter.
 We review the expected annual effective income tax rate and make changes on a quarterly basis as necessary based on certain factors such as changes in forecasted annual operating income, changes to the actual and forecasted permanent book-to-tax differences, or changes resulting from the impact of a tax law change.
-During the six months ended June 30, 2008 and 2007, we recognized approximately \$4.9 million and \$6.5 million in related tax expense, respectively.
+During the nine months ended September 30, 2008 and 2007, we recognized approximately \$6.6 million and \$9.1 million in related tax expense, respectively.
+As a result of the recent passage of the Emergency Economic Stabilization Act of 2008, we expect our effective tax rate will be favorably impacted for the remainder of 2008.
+We are currently evaluating the impact of this legislation on our financial statements.